 A Journal of American Medical Association (JAMA) article discusses a misreading that resulted in a 66-year-old man having permanent speech and memory issues.
 He initially visited the hospital to seek treatment for a serious skin infection.
 He also had a fever, low blood pressure, and a headache.
 Doctors had him undergo a brain scan as well.
 They found a tiny bulge in his cranial arteries, which in hindsight, may not have been relevant to his headache or infection.
 Doctors then ordered an angiogram in order to get images of his brain’s blood vessels.
 They inserted a plastic tube in the arteries, through which they inject the dye.
 There was no evidence of blood vessel issues.
 However, the man had multiple strokes as a result of the injection.
 He now struggles with speech and memory issues now because of this.

-False positive tests are more common than you would like to think.
-This issue can result in patients being subjected to unnecessary medical procedures.
+False-positive tests are more common than you would like to think.
+This issue can cause patients being subjected to unnecessary medical procedures.
 A BMJ article notes that the high-sensitive troponin test, which checks for a heart attack, has an 84 percent false positive rate.
 U.S. emergency rooms also administer this test to people who have a low probability of a heart attack.
 This increases the chance for a false positive even more.
 These false positives can result in having a patient undergo unnecessary stress tests with expensive co-pays and invasive angiograms.
-In addition to possibly wasting their own money, patients might receive complications more harmful than the condition that leads them to visit the hospital in the first place.
+Besides possibly wasting their own money, patients might receive complications more harmful than the condition that leads them to visit the hospital in the first place.

 False-positive mammogram results

-False positives are also very common for mammograms, which can result in a misdiagnosis of breast cancer.
-A study published in the Health Psychology Review examined the relationship between false positive results and follow up tests.
+False positives are also very common for mammograms, which can cause a misdiagnosis of breast cancer.
+A study published in the Health Psychology Review examined the relationship between false-positive results and follow-up tests.
 Researchers note that between 6 and 15% of mammograms yield abnormal results.
 Most of them are false positives.
 Researchers note that this means that “about one-half of US women” can expect a false-positive result if they are screened regularly for at least ten years.
 False positives can lead to anxiety and worry among women who receive them.
-Researchers note that this may motivate some women to become more health conscious and regularly check screening.
+Researchers note that this may motivate some women to become more health-conscious and regularly undergo check screening.
 However, they feel that these psychological reactions are “negative to experienced should be minimized through intervention.”
 They concluded there should be another study that clarifies the relationship between false-positive results and follow-up screenings.
 Their study shows how important it is to understand a false-positive result.

 Unnecessary testing in patients